 - Goofy’s Kitchen at the Disneyland Hotel (breakfast and dinner)

-- Mickey’s Tales of Adventure Breakfast & Brunch Buffet (formerly Chip ’n Dale Critter Breakfast at Storytellers Cafe at the Grand Californian Hotel (breakfast daily, brunch on Friday, Saturday, Sunday)
+- Mickey’s Tales of Adventure Breakfast & Brunch Buffet (formerly Chip ’n Dale’s Critter Breakfast) at Storytellers Cafe at the Grand Californian Hotel (breakfast daily, brunch on Friday, Saturday, Sunday)

 Things to Think About When Choosing Disneyland Character Meals

 As a result, the purpose of this post is to help you choose the character meal that is best for YOU.
 Here are the factors to think about in making your decision.

 1. How big is your budget?

 The first major factor to consider for most Disneyland visitors is cost.
 Disney character meals are more expensive than most meals at Disneyland so these are special experiences that many families budget carefully for.

 Disney historically has not published character dining prices with any regularity.
 Prices seemed to fluctuate without notice, so it has been hard to compare precisely over time.
 Thankfully, prices are somewhat more transparent now with at least a few meal prices posted on the Disneyland website.

 As of December 2022, prices are (from least expensive to most expensive):